openshift/openshift-origin-design/web-console/3-project-details/jobs.md

 - This documentation uses "Job" to refer to both Jobs and Cron Jobs, except when Cron Jobs are called out specifically.

 ## Overview
-- Jobs and Cron Jobs would be listed under a "Jobs" heading in the Application and Resource views of the Overview.
+- Jobs and Cron Jobs would be listed under a "Jobs" heading in the list by Resource Type view of the Overview.
+- Jobs and Cron Jobs would be listed under Other Resources in the Application and Pipleine views, unless they are part of an application or pipeline.
+In that case, they would be grouped with the appropriate application or pipeline.
 - The heading over individual Job names would specify if it is a Job or Cron Job.
-- Jobs (and Cron Jobs) that have an app label should be grouped with that application in the Application view.

 ### Collapsed State
 ![jobs overview collapsed](img/jobs-overview-collapsed.png)
 - Jobs are listed on the Overview page similarly to deployments.
 - Currently running jobs have the pod donut donut.
 - For Jobs that are not running, the pod donut is replaced by a "Start Job" button which would initiate a job run.
-- The kebab includes the following actions: "View Logs", "Edit" and "Delete".
+- The kebab includes the following actions: "View Logs", "Edit YAML" and "Delete".

 ### Expanded State